-PURPOSE To ensure the fund's business is co nducted in a way that meets your own an d your investors' stan dards around sustai าability an ıd impact.
+ESG PURPOSE To ensure the fund's business is c onducted in a way that meets your own and d your investors' standards around sustainability and impact.
 WHY THIS MATTERS This is important for all funds with impact goals.
 It is also increasingly an expectation and requirement of commercial fund investors.
-Does your ESG strategy contain the FOUNDATIONAL EXPANDED key elements suitable for your stage?
-Checklist () Checklist () How do you know your ESG strategy is achieving its purpose?
-Your portfolio companies are compliant with their country's laws relating to company registration, environment, employment and IP.
-At a portfolio level, you have clearly defined excluded industries and a set of reporting metrics for environmental & social impact agreed with to a control of the poor investors, which is clearly striving for best practice in your industry, while being appropriate to your stage.
+Does your ESG strategy contain the key elements suitable for your stage?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your ESG strategy is achieving its purpose ? portfolio level, you have clearly d orting metrics for ition, environment, employment and IP.
+At a environmental & social impact agreed with o your stage.